 Another bright spot: the future is good for lawyers.
-According to the U.S. Department of Labor’s Bureau of Labor Statistics, employment opportunities will continue to increase for lawyers with an estimated 6% growth between 2014 and 2024.
+According to the US Department of Labor’s Bureau of Labor Statistics, employment opportunities will continue to increase for lawyers with an estimated 8% growth between 2016 and 2026.

-More than ever, lawyers are necessary for growing fields such healthcare and technology.
-With some additional specialized training, trained lawyers are also seeking employment as labor and employment specialists, real estate developers, and investment bankers, to name a few careers.
+More than ever, lawyers are necessary for growing fields such as healthcare and technology.
+With some additional specialized training, professional lawyers are also seeking employment as labor and employment specialists, real estate developers, and investment bankers, to name a few careers.

-While financial aid in the form of loans, scholarships, and grants may cover tuition itself, it may not be enough to cover all expenses such as transportation, books, and personal expenses.
-Private student loans may be used in addition to federal loans to help close the gap.
+While financial aid in the form of loans, scholarships, and grants may cover tuition itself, it may not be enough to cover all costs like transportation, books, and personal expenses.
+Private student loans may be used in addition to federal student loans to help close the gap.

-For those who are considering law school, how can you pay for the degree without breaking the bank and putting yourself in debt for years to come?
+For those who are considering law school, how can you pay for law school without breaking the bank and putting yourself in debt for years?

 First, you should visit your school’s financial aid office to begin your search for financial aid and scholarship information.
-Many law schools offer financial aid in the form of scholarships, loans, and student employment.
+Many law schools offer financial aid in the form of scholarships, loans, and student employment, but they may not be enough to cover your law school tuition.
 To receive federal student aid in the form of grants and loans, you must fill out the Free Application for Student Aid (FAFSA).

 When a particular school admits you as a student, they’ll offer you a financial aid package.
 Every school has a different mix of need-based aid and merit-based aid that they offer.
 Financial aid may be in the form of federal loans, as well as scholarships and grants.